caarlosdamian/caarlosdamian-hooks/README.md

 Empower your React applications with caarlosdamian-hooks a versatile collection of meticulously crafted hooks, enhancing productivity, simplifying state management, and seamlessly integrating APIs for a streamlined development experience.

 ### Features

 - **useToggle**: Effortlessly manage boolean state with a toggle function.
 - **useScreenDetails**: Simplifies the retrieval of screen dimensions within your React components.
 - **useScroll**: Simplifies the management of scroll-related events within your React components.
 Provides information about the scroll direction and allows you to define callbacks for various scroll scenarios.
 - **useEffectOnce**: Execute a callback only once when a component mounts.
 - **useFetch**: Simplify data fetching in React components with ease.
+- **useDebounce**: Debounce function calls, delaying execution for improved performance in scenarios like search operations or other asynchronous tasks.

 ### Install

     npm install caarlosdamian-hooks

 or